 - Set up Cisco AnyConnect for accessing Microsoft Azure products and services

-- Select and deploy centralized management, monitoring and reporting utilities that span hybrid environments
+- Select and deploy unified management, monitoring and reporting solutions across hybrid cloud/on-premises networks

-- Tune query speed on SQL Server hosted by Microsoft Azure
+- Optimize query speed on SQL Server running on Azure

-- Resolve PowerShell issues for loading modules to Azure
+- Resolve PowerShell problems for loading modules to Azure

-If you are looking for help with any aspect of integrating your IT network with Microsoft Azure or other public cloud platform, call Progent at 800-993-9400 or visit Contact Progent.
+If you need assistance with any aspect of integrating your IT network with Microsoft Azure or other public cloud platform, phone Progent at 800-993-9400 or visit Contact Progent.

-Services available on public clouds are expanding rapidly in number and complexity.
-Selecting the best options is increasingly difficult.
-The majority of large businesses maintain hybrid networks that utilize more than one public cloud and at the same time manage on-premises datacenters.
-Microsoft's Office 365 family of apps, including Exchange Online and Skype for Business Online, rely on the Azure cloud and provide alternatives to Azure's Infrastructure-as-a-Service products.
-Progent can assist your organization to evaluate the business advantages of the services offered by. many options available from the major cloud vendors and can show you how to design, integrate, and maintain IT ecosystems that incorporate a variety of public and private clouds along with on-premises datacenters.
+Products and services available on public clouds are expanding rapidly in volume and sophistication.
+Selecting the right solution can be a challenge.
+Most large businesses have hybrid networks that utilize multiple public cloud and at the same time maintain corporate facilities.
+Office 365 family of applications, including Exchange Online and Skype for Business Online, depend on Azure infrastructure and provide alternative paths to Azure's IaaS products.
+Progent can provide guidance for your organization to evaluate the potential benefits of the services offered by. many options available from the leading cloud vendors and help you plan, configure, and administer IT ecosystems that include a mix of public and private clouds plus on-premises datacenters.

-Other public cloud platforms supported by Progent include:
+Additional public clouds supported by Progent's experts include:

-Microsoft has made a strong effort to enable transparent hybrid networks that integrate Office 365 Exchange Online and local installations of Exchange.
-This allows you to have certain Exchange mailboxes hosted on your on-premises datacenter or private cloud and other mailboxes resident on Office 365.
-Progent's Microsoft-certified Exchange consulting team can help you with any phase of designing, integrating and debugging your hybrid Office 365/Exchange solution.
-Progent's Exchange specialists can deliver occasional support to help you resolve challenging technical issues and also can provide extensive project management outsourcing or co-sourcing to make sure your hybrid Office 365 initiative is successfully completed on time and on budget.
-For details about Progent's online consulting expertise for hybrid Office 365 and on-premises Exchange environments, refer to Office 365 Exchange Online integration solutions with on-premises Exchange.
+Microsoft supports transparent hybrid environments that integrate Microsoft 365 Exchange Online and on-premises Exchange deployments.
+This allows you to have some Exchange mailboxes hosted at your physical datacenter or private cloud and other mailboxes hosted by Microsoft 365.
+Progent's Microsoft-certified consultants can assist you with any facet of planning, integrating and debugging your hybrid Microsoft 365/Exchange solution.
+Progent's Exchange consultants can provide as-needed expertise to help you resolve challenging technical issues and also offer extensive project management outsourcing to make sure your hybrid Microsoft 365/Exchange initiative is completed on schedule and on budget.
+For more information about Progent's online consulting expertise for hybrid Microsoft 365 Exchange and on-prem Exchange environments, go to Exchange Online integration solutions with on-prem Exchange.

-Progent's certified Microsoft Office and Office 365 consultants can assist businesses of any size to incorporate Microsoft Office desktop and Office 365 apps such as Excel, Office Word, PowerPoint, Outlook, Access, Project and Publisher into a cohesive solution that offers fast return on investment and enables better business outcomes.
-Progent can help you to integrate Microsoft Office or Office 365 applications with one another and with additional core Microsoft technologies including SharePoint Server, Exchange Server and SQL Server deployed on-premises or hosted in the cloud.
-Progent's consultants can also assist you to fix compatibility problems with various releases of Office and can provide customized online Microsoft Office and Office 365 training to individuals and groups.
+Progent's certified Office and Microsoft 365 experts can help businesses of any size to integrate Microsoft Office desktop and Microsoft 365 applications such as Excel, Office Word, PowerPoint, Outlook, Access, Visio and Publisher into a seamless solution that offers quick return on investment and promotes better business outcomes.
+Progent can help your company to interface Office or Microsoft 365 applications with each other and with other core Microsoft technologies including SharePoint, Exchange Server and Microsoft SQL Server running on-premises or hosted in the cloud.
+Progent's consultants can also assist you to resolve compatibility issues between various releases of Office desktop and offers customized online Office and Microsoft 365 training to individual users and groups.

-Progent's Amazon AWS cloud integration experts offer cost-effective online support to assist businesses to access Amazon AWS cloud services such as Amazon EC2 for virtual machine hosting, Amazon S3 for expandable cloud storage, and Glacier for low-cost long-term archiving.
-Progent can help your IT team with every phase of Amazon AWS integration including requirements analysis, preparedness evaluation, architectural design, testing, deployment, centralized administration, performance optimization, licensing management, disaster recovery mechanisms, and security.
-Progent offers advanced expertise with firewalls and VPN access and can show you how to create all-cloud or hybrid networking models that efficiently integrate Amazon AWS services.
-Progent offers occasional consulting or Progent can deliver comprehensive project management outsourcing or co-sourcing to help you move efficiently to the Amazon AWS cloud platform.
+Progent's Amazon AWS cloud integration experts offer affordable online support to help companies to integrate Amazon Web Services (AWS) cloud services including Amazon EC2 for virtual machine hosting, Amazon S3 for scalable high-performance storage, and Glacier for low-cost long-term archiving.
+Progent can assist your IT team with every phase of Amazon AWS integration including needs analysis, preparedness assessment, architectural design, pilot testing, deployment, centralized administration, performance optimization, software license management, disaster recovery mechanisms, and security strategies.
+Progent can provide advanced expertise with firewall configuration and VPN technology and can help you deploy cloud-based or hybrid environments that seamlessly integrate Amazon AWS resources.
+Progent can provide occasional consulting or Progent can deliver project management outsourcing or co-sourcing services to help you migrate efficiently to the Amazon AWS cloud.

-Amazon Marketplace Web Service (Amazon MWS) is an integrated collection of APIs that enables Amazon sellers to streamline their operations by automating key sales activities such as listings, orders, shipments, inbound and outbound fulfillment, and finances.
-By leveraging Amazon's extensive online selling environment and automating their sales, vendors can broaden their market, reduce their cost of sales, accelerate reaction time to customers, and add to their bottom line.
-Progent's Amazon Marketplace Web Service (Amazon MWS) developers can collaborate with your development staff and provide programming, workflow integration, project management support, and training so you can cut development time and costs and expedite your ROI.
+Amazon Marketplace Web Service (Amazon MWS) is a library of APIs that enables Amazon sellers to streamline their business processes by automating crucial sales functions such as listings, orders, payments, inbound and outbound fulfillment, and reports.
+By leveraging Amazon's vast online selling environment and automating their sales, vendors can broaden their reach, lower their operating costs, accelerate reaction time to customers, and add to their bottom line.
+Progent's Amazon Marketplace Web Service consultants can collaborate with your development team and provide programming, workflow integration, project management support, and mentoring to help you shorten development time and costs and speed up your return on investment.

-Progent's Google Cloud Platform planning and integration consultants can provide cost-effective online and on-premises consulting to assist businesses of any size to migrate any part of their core IT infrastructure to Google Cloud Platform services.
-This can save management hassle and equipment costs and allow the use of Google's state-of-the-art AI and machine learning tools.
-Progent can assist you with every phase of Google Cloud Platform migration and troubleshooting including needs analysis, preparedness assessment, system design, testing, deployment, centralized administration, performance tuning, software license management, disaster recovery solutions, and security and compliance.
+Progent's Google Cloud Platform planning and integration consultants can provide cost-effective online and onsite consulting to assist organizations of any size to move any portion of their critical network resources to Google Cloud Platform services.
+This can save management hassle and equipment costs and allow the use of Google's cutting edge AI and machine learning tools.
+Progent can assist you with every phase of Google Cloud Platform integration including requirements analysis, readiness assessment, system design, testing, configuration, administration, performance optimization, licensing management, disaster recovery solutions, and security strategies.